Sale

 Chinese Medicine for Depression and Anxiety

-Loss, the memory of loss, repressed expression, and other events will cause constraint in the chest, restraining the normal flows of qi and blood in the central and upper body.
-We call this liver qi stagnation.
+Loss, memory of loss, repressed expression, and other stressful events will cause constraint of energy in the chest, restraining the normal flows of qi and blood in the central and upper body.
+We call this Liver Qi Stagnation and it can affect more than the Liver.
+Heat in the Liver can lead to Heat in the Heart, with symptoms of anxiety, insomnia, panic attacks, arrhythmias, and even some forms of psychosis.

-To Treat Liver Qi Stagnation: Vigorously Move the Qi of The Chest.
+To Treat Liver Qi Stagnation we need to release the pent-up Qi of The Chest.

 Herbs for Depression and Anxiety

 Chai hu, or bupleurum, is the best known of these herbs.
-Though it is classified as a surface relieving herb, which might be used for colds, etc., its most common use by far, is to move the qi of the chest (the liver qi).
+Though it is classified as a surface relieving herb, which might be used for colds, etc., its most common use is to move the qi of the chest.
 Its ability to do this is greatly enhanced by combining it with a small amount of mint (bo he).

-He huan pi or he huan hua, mimosa bark or flower (albezzia) is classified as a heart nourishing herb.
-When combined with DAN SHEN (salvia miltorrhiza), it strongly moves the qi of the chest.
+He Huan Pi, mimosa bark (albezzia) is classified as a heart nourishing herb.
+When combined with DAN SHEN (salvia miltiorrhiza), it strongly moves the qi of the chest.

-Other herbs used in these formulas include poria (fu shen), red dates (hong zao), and wheat berries (fu xiao mai).
-Oyster shell (mu li), fossil bone (long gu), amber (hu po), and loadstone (ci shi) are considered strong stabilizing agents, and are administered for limited periods of time to stabilize the spirit.
+Other herbs used in these formulas include poria (fu shen), red dates (hong zao), and wheat berries (fu xiao mai), amber (hu po), and loadstone (ci shi) are also considered strong stabilizing agents, and are administered for limited periods of time to stabilize the spirit.

 Shen Clinic TCM consult page